javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/08-class-patterns/article.md

 Variables `name`, `birthday` and the function `calcAge()` are internal, *private* to the object.
 They are only visible from inside of it.
 The external code that creates the `user` only can see a *public* method `sayHi`.

-In short, functional classes provide a shared outer lexical environment for private variables and methods.
+In works, because functional classes provide a shared lexical environment (of `User`) for private variables and methods.

-Prototype-bases classes do not have it.
-As we can see, methods are created outside of the constructor, in the prototype.
-And per-object data like `name` is stored in object properties.
-So, technically they are all available for external code.

-But there is a widely known agreement that internal properties are prepended with an underscore `"_"`.

-Like this:
+## Prototype-based classes

+Functional class pattern is rarely used, because prototypes are generally better.

+Soon you'll see why.

+Here's the same class rewritten using prototypes:

 ```js run
 function User(name, birthday) {